umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/index.md

 4. Add, commit the file and push it to the env.

-This will force the Azure build service to target version 6.0.401 of the .net SDK for your project and your env will function again.
+This will force the Azure build service to target version 6.0.401 of the .net sdk for your project and your env will function again.
-You will not need to add the same file to your other environments as source control will take care of adding it in when you deploy it between your development, staging or live environments.
+You will not need to add the same file to your other environments.
+As source control will take care of adding it in when you deploy it between your development, staging or live environments.

 When you have done the above steps you should no longer see deployment issues with .net 7-preview or rc.